Black garden ant (Lasius niger)

 Ant treatment and control

 Prime Pest Control is a professional company dedicated to protecting residential and commercial properties from ant infestations across East, West, South, North London and all the surrounding counties.
 When it comes to ants pest control, the exact ant species has to be identified by the pest expert in order to understand their habits and effectively get rid of them.
 Our thoroughly trained by the British Pest Control Association (BPCA) ant exterminators have all the knowledge, skills and tools to deal with any kind of ant problem.
 We offer low-cost ant treatment and integrated solutions.
 Our pest technicians approach any type of ants problem individually and only after a thorough inspection would they recommend the best possible solution.

-Depending on the type of ants, the level of infestation and all the individual requirements of each case, we may undertake an ant treatment with insecticides, specifically developed to tackle the particular species of ant.
+Depending on the species of ants, level of infestation and all other individual circumstances, in most cases we carry out ant treatments with insecticides, specifically developed to tackle the particular species of ant.
+Those insecticides are disguised as a food source, so that the ants get tricked and bring it to the nest, where they have to get the ant queen poisoned, in order for the treatment to be completely successful.
 As part of our ant pest control approach we usually install professional-use-only insecticide bait stations, as well as proofing of the property, which will ensure quick and long-lasting results.
-We provide the residents of London and all the surrounding counties with individually tailored heat treatment with hot air solutions for indoor ant infestations of properties or even single-room accommodations.